Digital camera: History

 At Photokina 1988, Fujifilm introduced the FUJIX DS-1P, the first fully digital camera, which recorded digital images using a semiconductor memory card.
-The camera's memory card had a capacity of 2 MB of SRAM (static random-access memory), and could hold up to ten photographs.
+The camera's memory card had a capacity of 2 MB of SRAM (static random-access memory) and could hold up to ten photographs.
 In 1989, Fujifilm released the FUJIX DS-X, the first fully digital camera to be commercially released.
 In 1996, Toshiba's 40 MB flash memory card was adopted for several digital cameras.

 The first commercial camera phone was the Kyocera Visual Phone VP-210, released in Japan in May 1999.
 It was called a "mobile videophone" at the time, and had a 110,000-pixel front-facing camera.
 It stored up to 20 JPEG digital images, which could be sent over e-mail, or the phone could send up to two images per second over Japan's Personal Handy-phone System (PHS) cellular network.
 The Samsung SCH-V200, released in South Korea in June 2000, was also one of the first phones with a built-in camera.
 It had a TFT liquid-crystal display (LCD) and stored up to 20 digital photos at 350,000-pixel resolution.
-However, it could not send the resulting image over the telephone function, but required a computer connection to access photos.
+However, it could not send the resulting image over the telephone function but required a computer connection to access photos.
 The first mass-market camera phone was the J-SH04, a Sharp J-Phone model sold in Japan in November 2000.
 It could instantly transmit pictures via cell phone telecommunication.

-By the mid-2000s, higher-end cell phones had an integrated digital camera and by the early 2010s, almost all smartphones had an integrated digital camera.
+By the mid-2000s, higher-end cell phones had an integrated digital camera, and by the early 2010s, almost all smartphones had an integrated digital camera.
+In the early 2020's a revival of digital cameras produced from the early 2000s occurred as a TikTok trend and other online marketplaces such as eBay and Etsy.
+The trend was noted with Gen Z as being nostalgic and homage to Y2K aesthetic.

 Image sensors

-The two major types of digital image sensor are CCD and CMOS.
+The two major types of digital image sensors are CCD and CMOS.
 A CCD sensor has one amplifier for all the pixels, while each pixel in a CMOS active-pixel sensor has its own amplifier.
 Compared to CCDs, CMOS sensors use less power.
 Cameras with a small sensor use a back-side-illuminated CMOS (BSI-CMOS) sensor.
 The image processing capabilities of the camera determine the outcome of the final image quality much more than the sensor type.